 If you want to know how to start an RV park, you should study some business plans for RV park.
-You can also have a detailed in-depth of this business through this sample business plan written for the startup, Grandeur Traveling.
+You can also have a detailed in-depth of this business through this sample rv park business plan written for the startup, Grandeur Traveling.

 2.1 The Business

 Grandeur Traveling will be a licensed and registered RV park startup.
 The business will be based in New York and will have its setup at 3 locations throughout New York.
 The business will provide a parking facility for RVs.
 Moreover, recreational activities, washrooms, laundry rooms, and play areas will be provided for RV travelers.